 Safe Space to Reflect on Inner World and Aspirations

 A journal provides a safe space to reflect on the inner world, aspirations and experiences.
-Writing in a journal is introspective and helps an individual understand their own thoughts and emotions better.
+Writing in a journal is introspective and helps an individual understand their own thoughts and emotions better, including shadow work—the art of exploring the hidden parts of your life as you seek to know yourself better.
 It allows for multidimensional capture of experiences and thoughts, providing an opportunity for personal growth.

 Writing in a journal prompts an individual to consider their own lives and encourages self-awareness.
 The personal nature of journaling allows individuals to write without fear of judgement, making it easier for them to explore their innermost thoughts.
 It is a place where they can keep track of goals, dreams, hopes and ambitions without any pressure.